Israel: 1948 war and establishment of the State of Israel

-On 29 November 1947, the General Assembly adopted Resolution 181 (II).
-The plan attached to the resolution was essentially that proposed in the report of 3 September.
-The Jewish Agency, the recognised representative of the Jewish community, accepted the plan, which assigned 55–56% of Mandatory Palestine to the Jews.
-At the time, the Jews were about a third of the population and owned around 6–7% of the land.
-Arabs constituted the majority and owned about 20% of the land, with the remainder held by the Mandate authorities or foreign landowners.
+On 29 November 1947, the General Assembly adopted Resolution 181 (II), which recommended the partition of Mandatory Palestine into separate Jewish and Arab states with Jerusalem being under an international regime.
+The plan attached to the resolution was essentially that proposed in the report of 3 September and had allocated the larger share of territory (55–56%) to The Jewish Agency, the recognised representative of the Jewish community, despite the Jewish population were about a third of the population, most of whom were recent immigrants, and owned around 6–7% of the land.
+At the time, the Arabs constituted the majority population and owned about 20% of the land, with the remainder held by the Mandate authorities or foreign landowners.
+The Jewish leadership accepted the plan but the Arab leadership rejected it.

-The Arab League and Arab Higher Committee of Palestine rejected the partition plan on the basis that the partition plan privileged European interests over those of the Palestinians, and indicated that they would reject any other plan of partition.
+The Arab League and Arab Higher Committee of Palestine responded that the partition plan privileged European interests over those of the Palestinians, and indicated that they would "refuse to be bound" by any resolution to divide the country.
+They argued that the resolution was contrary to the principle of self-determination and that Arabs constituted the majority of its "lawful inhabitants", who had consistently expressed their desire for their country to "remain united and undivided".
 On 1 December 1947, the Arab Higher Committee proclaimed a three-day strike, and riots broke out in Jerusalem.
 The situation spiralled into a civil war.
 Colonial Secretary Arthur Creech Jones announced that the British Mandate would end on 15 May 1948, at which point the British would evacuate.
 As Arab militias and gangs attacked Jewish areas, they were faced mainly by the Haganah as well as the smaller Irgun and Lehi.
-In April 1948, the Haganah moved onto the offensive.
+In April 1948, the Haganah moved onto the offensive, a phase of fighting that included the Deir Yassin massacre, in which Irgun and Lehi forces attacked the Arab village of Deir Yassin on 9 April, killing more than 100 villagers according to some estimates, including women and children.